MAIASP. 2021. No. 13 Valentin Dergaciov ( THE BudJak “culture” through the prism of

 article (PDF File) Pages: 99—144 |

-the huge number of summarizing studies, prehistoric archaeologists still do
+huge number of summarizing studies, prehistoric archaeologists still do not

-not have a clear idea neither of the precise definition for the Pit Graves
+have a clear idea neither of the precise definition for the Pit Graves sites

-sites situated between the Carpathians and the Dniester, nor, accordingly, of
+situated between the Carpathians and the Dniester, nor, accordingly, of the

-the real position these sites might have occupy within the entire structure
+real position these sites might have occupy within the entire structure of

-type vessels, spiral temple rings, tubular beads, etc., were found to be
+spiral temple rings, tubular beads, etc., were found to be closely related

-closely related with specific configurations of burial rites, and these sets
+with specific configurations of burial rites, and these sets of evidence were

-of evidence were revealed to display special patterns of distribution within
+revealed to display special patterns of distribution within the area under

-the area under study.
-The groups of graves identified thus far may surely
+study.
+The groups of graves identified thus far may surely mark sequential

 Key words: Carpathian-Dniester region,